damselfly

 A lifetime of connecting complex systems.

 The damselfly transforms from water to air, sees in nearly 360 degrees, and moves with extraordinary precision.
-Sensing from every angle.
-Connecting what's been separate.
-That's the vision.
+Its scientific name — Zygoptera — means "yoked wings": things that belong together, moving as one.

 kimshockley@thedamselfly.org